jnz/dotvim/README.md

 file to utf-8.
 Do `:set fenc=utf-8` and write the file `:w`.
 Reload the file with the correct encoding: `:e ++enc=<utf-8>`.

+Another simple way to play with encodings is the following.
+First disable the file encoding autodetection (note the `s` at the end of `fileencodings`:

+    :set fileencodings=

+Then set the `fileencoding` for the current file, for example enforce `latin1`:

+    :set fileencoding=latin1

+Then reload the current file with this encoding:

+    :e!

 Debugger (Vim 8.1)
 ------------------